What is web scripting?

 Sites that use a lot of client-side scripting can perform well and take some of the load off the server, but it can also be difficult to implement advanced functionality using client-side techniques alone.

-One of the downsides of server-side scripting is that, simply put, it means more work for the server.
+One of the downsides of server-side scripting, however, is that, simply put, it means more work for the server.
 Lots of scripts running on the server can result in slower performance, especially when client requests to the server occur frequently.

 AJAX: bridging the client-server gap?

-This enables individual parts of a webpage to be updated almost instantly, without having to load a whole new page.
+This combination of server-side and client-side scripting languages enables individual parts of a webpage to be updated almost instantly, without having to load a whole new page.
 You can see AJAX in action on interactive sites and applications like Google Docs that allow users to dynamically edit and save content.

 Looking for the ideal environment for your scripting language of choice?
 With Fasthosts cloud servers, you can easily launch your project with PHP, Perl, Node.js or Python.
 Alternatively, spin up a dedicated server with your OS of choice and full root access.